nahratzah/hoard_cache/README.md

 ```
 Constructs a cache where elements will be removed after 5 minutes.

-## Making the Cache Thread-safe
+## Thread-safe

-Usually, when the cache is declared, it is not thread-safe.
+Usually, when the cache is declared, it is thread-safe.
-(I may change this in the future.)
-To make the cache thread-safe, you'll want to add the `libhoard::thread_safe_policy`.
+To make the cache not thread-safe, you'll want to add the `libhoard::thread_unsafe_policy`.
+If you want to be explicit, you can add the `libhoard::thread_safe_policy`.

+The refresh policy requires the `libhoard::thread_safe_policy` and introduces it as a dependency.
+This ensures you can't accidentally introduce the `libhoard::thread_unsafe_policy` on a cache that requires thread safety to function correctly.

 ```
 #include <libhoard/cache.h>